truenas/middleware/docs/userguide/index.rst

 #.
 In the "Subject" field, include descriptive keywords that describe the issue.
 This is useful for other users who search for a similar problem.

 #.
-In the Description section, describe the problem, how to recreate it, and include the text of any error messages.
+In the "Description" section, describe the problem, how to recreate it, and include the text of any error messages.
 If you are requesting a feature,
     describe the benefit provided by the feature and, if applicable, provide examples of other products that use that feature or the URL of the homepage for the software.